norekdcs2020/Bindulator_v0.304_archive/README.md

 **WARNING BEFORE NO. 8!
 AFTER YOU PRESS THE BUTTON DO NOT TOUCH THE MOUSE, NOR THE KEYBOARD - UNLESS PROMPTED ON THE SCREEN OTHERWISE.
 IF YOU CHANGE THE FOCUS OF ACTIVE WINDOW, BAD THINGS COULD HAPPEN.
 USE AT YOUR OWN RISK.**

 - Press the No. 8 button and watch how the Bindulator does the job,
-- Now you can either use the PDF created (if something is wrong, you can correct it now manually) or go further and export the file as a kneeboard in DCS,
+- Now you can either use the PDF created (if something is wrong or not optimal, you can correct it now manually) or go further and export the file as a kneeboard in DCS,

 ### Kneeboard export from PDF files
 - Check if the path to your newly created PDF file at No. 9 in the `F` column is correct,